Asking Fast Radio Bursts for More than Reionization History: Methodology

 where $G$ is the gravitational constant, $m_{\rm H}$ is the mass of hydrogen atom, $\Delta$ is the matter overdensity and $\XHII$ denotes the ionization fraction of the IGM.
-Here, $\Delta$ includes the effects of evolution of the underlying matter density in the IGM whereas $\XHII$ is controlled by the photon field responsible for ionizing the IGM.
-On large scales, $\XHII=0$ before the reionization starts and it eventually approaches unity towards the end of EoR when the IGM is almost completely ionized.
-We obtain both $\Delta$ and $\XHII$ from our simulations which we discuss in a later section.
-The treatment of eq. (\ref{eq:DM_sim}) assumes the hydrogen and helium constitute almost the entire baryons in the universe, and the helium being $25\%$ of it by mass.
-Our model of IGM also assumes that the ionization of \HeI~to \HeII~occurs concurrently with \HI~reionization.
+Here, $\Delta$ includes the effects of evolution of the underlying matter density in the IGM, whereas $\XHII$ is controlled by the photon field responsible for ionizing the IGM.
+On large scales, $\XHII=0$ before the reionization starts, and it eventually approaches unity toward the end of EoR when the IGM is almost completely ionized.
+We obtain both $\Delta$ and $\XHII$ from our simulations, which we discuss later in \S \ref{sec:sim}.
+The treatment of eq. (\ref{eq:DM_sim}) assumes that hydrogen and helium constitute almost the entire baryons in the universe, the helium being $25\%$ of it by mass.
+It is widely accepted that the photons responsible for the first ionization of \HeI~($24.6$ eV) are also produced in ample amounts to ionize it concurrently with \HI~(e.g., \citealt{Eide_2020}).
+However, the exact ionization histories of hydrogen and helium may differ a little depending on the ionizing source models used.
+For simplicity, our model of IGM also assumes that the ionization of \HeI~to \HeII~occurs concurrently with \HI~reionization.

-The LoS path which the FRB signal traverses during post-reionization is effectively very large ($\sim 6000 ~{\rm Mpc}$), adding a larger contribution to total $\digm$.
-Post-EoR contribution acts as a nuisance since we are only interested in the impact of the reionization to the DM measurements.
+The LoS path that the FRB signal traverses during post-reionization is effectively very large ($\sim 6000 ~{\rm Mpc}$), adding a larger contribution to total $\digm$.
+Post-EoR contribution acts as a nuisance since we are only interested in the impact of the reionization on the DM measurements.
 Hence, we restrict the lower limit of the integral (eq. \ref{eq:DM_sim}) to the end of reionization $z_{\rm end}$ and define $\deor$:

 where $z \geq z_{\rm end}$.
 We estimate the sky-averaged mean $\digmav(z) = \langle \deor(\boldsymbol{\theta}, z) \rangle_{\boldsymbol{\theta}}$ and the sample variance $\sig(z) = \langle \deor(\boldsymbol{\theta},z) \rangle_{\boldsymbol{\theta}}^2 - \digmav^2(z)$ numerically for a given $z$ during EoR using simulations.